-Our Pick: NoseFrida “The Snotsucker”
+Our pick: NoseFrida “The Snotsucker”

 Before nasal aspirators, parents had to suck the snot out of their babies’ noses with their mouths!
 NoseFrida, aka the Snotsucker, was created by a doctor who was probably sick and tired of doing snot shots.
 So out of necessity, he came up with this simple but highly effective long blue plastic tube that you place the tip inside your baby’s nose, while you suck the boogers from the other end.
 Don’t worry, the disposable filters prevent any rogue snot rockets from blasting down your throat.
-Yeah, parenting sucks sometimes.
+Yeah, parenting (wait for it) sucks sometimes.

 Are there any other products you think parents shouldn’t live without?
 Let us know in the comments.